evidentlyai/evidently/docs/book/reports/data-quality.md

 To compare two datastes, you need two `DataFrames` or `csv` files.
 The schema of both datasets should be identical.

 Feature types (numerical, categorical, datetime) will be parsed based on pandas column type.
-If you work with `csv` files in CLI, or want to specify a different feature mapping strategy, you can explicitly set this using `column_mapping`.
+If you work with `csv` files in CLI, or want to specify a different feature mapping strategy, you can explicitly set the feature type using `column_mapping`.

+The report contains the section that plots interactions between the features and the target.
+It will look slightly different for classification and regression tasks.
+By default, if the target has a numeric type and has >5 unique values, Evidently will treat it as a regression problem.
+Everything else is treated as a classification problem.
+If you want to explicitly define your task as `regression` or `classification`, you should set the `task` parameter in the `column_mapping` object.

 {% hint style="info" %}
-You can read more to understand [column mapping](../dashboards/column_mapping.md) and [data requirements](../dashboards/data_requirements.md) in the corresponding sections.
+You can read more to understand [column mapping](../dashboards/column_mapping.md) and [data requirements](../dashboards/data_requirements.md) for Evidently reports in the corresponding sections of documentation.
 {% endhint %}

 ## How it looks

 The default report includes 3 widgets.
 All plots are interactive.

-### Summary widget
+### 1. Summary widget

-The table content general information about dataset
+The table gives an overview of the dataset, including missing or empty features and other general information.
+It also shows the share of almost empty and almost constant features.
+This applies to cases when 99% or more features are missing or constant.

-### Features widget
+### 2. Features widget

 There are 3 components:

-#### 1. Feature overview table
+#### 2.1.
+Feature overview table

 The table shows relevant statistical summaries for each feature based on its type and a visualization of feature distribution.